ShahedAlMashni/disaster-response-pipeline/README.md

 - python3
 - packages in requirements.txt file

-install the packages with
+install the packages by running:
-`pip install wheel`
+- `pip install wheel`
-`pip install -r requirements.txt`
+- `pip install -r requirements.txt`

 ## Instructions:
 1. Run the following commands to set up the database and model.